 Description

 One of the largest guns ever constructed, this was probably an experimental weapon.
 Ordered in 1938, the prototype gun and cradle were apparently fired a few times although the proof mounting was not completed.
-It seems unlikely that this weapon was ever intended to be used as an actual naval gun as even the gigantic H-44 battleship was to be armed with "only" 50.8 cm (20") guns.
+It seems unlikely that this weapon was ever seriously intended to be used as an actual naval gun as even the gigantic H-44 battleship was to be armed "only" with 50.8 cm (20") guns.

-Construction was of built up design consisting of four layers; a shrunk liner, A tube and two outer tube layers.
+Construction was of built up design consisting of four layers; a shrunk loose liner, A tube and two outer tube layers.
 Used a horizontal sliding breech block, similar to other Krupp designs.

 Actual bore diameter was 53.34 cm (21.0").

-This projectile is modeled in Nathan Okun's Facehard programs.
+The APC projectile is modeled in Nathan Okun's Facehard programs.

 Gun Characteristics